 When considering the uses of this compound, we can use it as a fertilizer mainly for alkaline soils.
 Moreover, we can use it in the production of insecticides, herbicides, fungicides, etc. In addition, we use this compound for the purification of protein via precipitation in the biochemistry laboratory.
 We also use this as a food additive.

-Difference between Ammonium Nitrate and Ammonium Sulphate
+What is the Difference Between Ammonium Nitrate and Ammonium Sulphate?

 Because of the differences in their properties, there is some difference between ammonium nitrate and ammonium sulphate in application.
-Sulphate ions in ammonium Sulphate work as a stimulant for soils that are alkaline.
+Sulphate ions in ammonium sulphate work as a stimulant for soils that are alkaline.
 These ions help to decrease the pH value of the soil making it ideal for the growth of plants.
 This is why we can find ammonium sulphate to be widely in use in the fertilizer industry.
 Ammonium nitrate also works as a soil fertilizer.
-It can be sprinkled in soil like a spray or one can spray it in the powder form.
+It can be sprinkled in the soil like a spray, or one can spray it in the powder form.
 Also, it suits better for acidic soils.
 So it is prudent to get the quality of your soil checked before finalizing one of the two fertilizers.

 Furthermore, ammonium nitrate is also used as cold packs as it releases exothermic energy when added to water making the product cold.
-Apart from the above, there is another use of ammonium nitrate and that is as an active ingredient in explosives.
+Apart from the above, there is another use of ammonium nitrate, and that is as an active ingredient in explosives.

 The below infographic presents more details on the difference between ammonium nitrate and ammonium sulphate in tabular form.

 Both ammonium nitrate and ammonium sulphate are useful as fertilizers.
 The key difference between ammonium nitrate and ammonium sulphate is that ammonium nitrate is the result of a reaction between ammonia and nitric acid while ammonium sulphate is produced when ammonia reacts with sulfuric acid.